Kimserey/BlogArchive/20160310_Compose_WebSharper_Sitelets_with_fsx_files_part1.md

 Having this requirement in hand, I started to search for a solution to compile F# with `WebSharper.Compiler` and I found [`WebSharper.Warp`](https://github.com/intellifactory/websharper.warp).
 `Warp` allows us to boot a sitelet from an .fsx file and run the sitelet from the FSI.

-The following script is all the code required to bootup a server which serves a single page application returning hello world:
+The following script can be run in a .fsx, It boots up a SPA served on `localhost:9000`, with JS code and makes one call to a backend endpoint to get a `Hello!`.
+We basically get all the power of `WebSharper` to be run from FSI.
 ```
+#I "../packages/"
+#load "WebSharper.Warp/tools/reference-nover.fsx"
 open WebSharper
 open WebSharper.JavaScript
 open WebSharper.Sitelets